eniallator/Invoice-Generator/README.md

 Total: 36.00
 ```

-### Optional Directive
+### When Directive

-The optional directive takes in a single argument which is the path to a context variable.
-Then the content within the optional directive will only be shown if the context variable exists, and has a value.
+The when directive takes in a single argument which is the path to a context variable.
+Then the content within the when directive will only be shown if the context variable exists, and has a value.

-There is also a counterpart for the optional directive, `optional_not` which does the inverse where if the variable doesn't exist, then the contents will show, otherwise the contents will be omitted.
+There is also a counterpart for the when directive, `unless` which does the inverse where if the variable doesn't exist, then the contents will show, otherwise the contents will be omitted.

 For example: